VOLTTRON/volttron/docs/source/devguides/walkthroughs/SingleMachine-Walkthrough.rst

         Your VOLTTRON_HOME currently set to: /home/USER/.volttron

         Is this the volttron you are attempting to setup?
+[Y]:
-[Y]: y What is the external instance ipv4 address? [tcp://127.0.0.1]:
+        What is the external instance ipv4 address? [tcp://127.0.0.1]:
         What is the instance port for the vip address?
 [22916]:
+        What is type of message bus? [zmq]:
         Is this instance a volttron central?
 [N]: y Configuring /home/USER/volttron/services/core/VolttronCentral